 By the end of the course, the student should be able to:

-• Apply the presented frameworks and management tools to a practical situation (a case description).
+* Apply the presented methods and modeling techniques to a practical situation (a case description).

 Detailed table of contents can be found in blackboard.